 Different SIPROTEC relay families with the feature and applications are introduced in this part.

-- How we can archive and retrieving a project
+- How we can archive and retrieve a project

-- How we can export a device with different type (Digsi format to transfer a device, XML format, Xrio: to export various settings of protection functions in Omicron format, export CFC charts, icd and iid)
+- How we can export a device with a different type (DIGSI format to transfer a device, XML format, Xrio: to export various settings of protection functions in Omicron format, export CFC charts, icd, and iid)

-- How we can import device and differences between a variant and real device
+- How we can import device and differences between a variant and a real device

-The device matrix is a tool for configuring and editing the information of a SIPROTEC 4 device.it is the hub of information flow.
-Here, the source and destination of all the information flow of the device is configured. for exapmle if we want to see a measured value on the graphic default display, the appropriate measurement must be routed in this matrix. another example if we want to program of the CFC chart, the required input and output routing in the matrix must first be completed.
-Therefore, every annunciation, measured value or control command used in the CFC-chart must first be routed accordingly in this matrix.
+A device matrix is a tool for configuring and editing the information of a SIPROTEC 4 device.it is the hub of information flow.
+Here, the source and destination of all the information flow of the device are configured. for example, if we want to see a measured value on the graphic default display, the appropriate measures must be routed in this matrix.
+Another example is if we want to program the CFC chart, the required input and output routing in the matrix must first be completed.
+Therefore, every annunciation, measured value, or control command used in the CFC chart must first be routed accordingly in this matrix.
 This part explains different parts of the Masking IO Horizontally and Vertically.
-Different options for configuring the matrix have been explained and a new information element has been inserted and config it for a function key.
+Different options for configuring the matrix have been explained and a new information element has been inserted and config for a function key.

 Filters can be used to limit the display of the information of an extensive matrix to the section which you require for the current configuration of your data.
 This part shows how we can filter the information based on their types.

-An information is an event, value, or command that has meaning for a siprotec relay. we can config these information in the protection device or control system.
-There are many information which are grouped and we can config them in this matrix.
+Information is an event, value, or command that has meaning for a Siprotec relay. we can config this information in the protection device or control system.
+There is much information that is grouped and we can config them in this matrix.
 This part describes different types of information.

-In devices with 4-line display the default display shows the measured values of the feeder.
+In devices with a 4-line display, the default display shows the measured values of the feeder.

 Working with a real device is very important in a training course.
 This part shows how we can implement a function in a SIPROTEC device.
-To do this, new function has been designed, the relevant information with configuration has been added in the matrix, a new CFC chart has been created and compiled in DIGSI CFC, and finally the settings has been downloaded to the device.
+To do this, a new function has been designed, the relevant information with configuration has been added in the matrix, a new CFC chart has been created and compiled in DIGSI CFC, and finally, the settings have been downloaded to the device.
 And finally, the function has been tested in the device

 This part shows how we can define a program to check interlocking conditions for switching a breaker

-This part shows how we can create a new CFC to block directional overcurrent phase and group if any error happen in the input of voltage circuit.
+This part shows how we can create a new CFC to block the directional overcurrent phase and group if any error happens in the input of the voltage circuit.

 This part reviews the blocks in CFC

-Power system data 1 is the individual power system data which is independent of setting groups such as frequency, voltage, data of the current and voltage transformers and data of the circuit breaker.
-This part describe different settings options for the power system data 1.
+Power system data 1 is the individual power system data which is independent of setting groups such as frequency, voltage, data of the current and voltage transformers, and data of the circuit breaker.
+This part describes different settings options for the power system data 1.

-This part describe different settings options in the setting group and how we can set the parameter via setting table.
+This part describes different settings options in the setting group and how we can set the parameter via the setting table.

-Siprotec devices are equipped with a fault record memory and it can save the instantaneous values of the measured quantities such as voltage and current.
-This part describes different parameter setting for the oscillographic Fault Recorders
+Siprotec devices are equipped with a fault record memory and they can save the instantaneous values of the measured quantities such as voltage and current.
+This part describes different parameter settings for the oscillographic Fault Recorders.

-General information of siprotec device can be set device general.
-This part explain different settings option in general deice setting and the general device information in masking IO has been described in this part.
+General information of the Siprotec device can be set device general.
+This part explains different settings options, in general, deice setting and the general device information in masking IO has been described in this part.